jina-ai/example-wikipedia-recommendation/README.md

 The application will index the data and prompt a set of candidate urls.

-The user can write one of the proposed urls in the terminal and get a set of recommended ulrs.
+The user can write one of the proposed urls (or any url from the dataset) in the terminal and get a set of recommended ulrs.

 ```
 Candidate urls: